The Jamaican-born midfielder scored seven goals in 20 appearances for Villa's U21 team during the 2012-13 campaign.

 Johnson made five appearances for the Glovers.

-The Jamaican-born midfielder had another season of great progress in 2011-12, featuring in all but one of the title-winning reserve team's fixtures as well as making the first team bench for six Barclays Premier League games.
+The previous season saw Johnson feature in all but one of Villa's fixtures in the title-winning reserve campaign, as well as making the first team bench for six Barclays Premier League games.

 In the reserve ranks, Johnson once again demonstrated his ability to supply goals from the central ground.